 - After you’ve completed the rotation/folding process at least 4 times, re-cover the bowl with plastic wrap and put it in the refrigerator overnight.
 In the morning, or a couple of hours before you plan to bake it, take the bowl out of the refrigerator.

 - Coat a 9” by 13” baking pan with a layer of extra-virgin olive oil.
+(I have have experimented with aluminum and ceramic baking pans and have concluded that the aluminum baking pans are best, because the foccacia never sticks to the bottom).
 Transfer the dough into it and gently stretch the dough evenly until it is spread through the whole pan.

 - Cover the baking pan with plastic wrap and put it into an un-heated oven with its light on.
 The temperature needs to be around 80- 90°F, which is generally the temperature of an oven with its light turned on.
 If you aren’t confident of the temperature, you can boil a small pot of water and put the steaming pot into the bottom of the oven beneath the bread.
 Leave the dough to proof for about an hour.
 This is the second proof.